-Granting of non-exclusive rights to use the LIS software and the LIS software platform – within 1 month from the date of the conclusion of the contract.
-Performance of LIS configuration works – within 1 month from the date of conclusion of the contract.
+Granting of non-exclusive rights to use the LIS software and the LIS software platform – within 3 month from the date of the conclusion of the contract.
+Performance of LIS configuration works – within 1 month from the date of installation of the LIS.
+Performance of trainings to conduct – within 3 weeks from the date of finishing of configuring the LIS.
 Performance of LIS comprehensive technical maintenance works – within 12 months from the date of signing the act of completed works on LIS configuration and deployment with the possibility of extension.

 Technical, functional and other requirements for software components, system configuration and set up requirements